edubart/nelua-lang/docs/pages/overview.md

 features are implemented yet.
 Most of the dynamic parts, such as tables and handling dynamic types at runtime, are not implemented yet.
 So at the moment, using records instead of tables and using type notations is required.
-Visit [this](/diffs/) page for the full list of available features.
+Visit [this](/diffs/) page for the full list of available Lua features.
 {: .callout.callout-warning}

 ## A note for C users